|

-Training For: Tennis
+Training For Tennis

-Stan Reents, PharmD
+Author: Stan Reents, PharmD

-Original Posting:
+Original Posting: 05/06/2007 11:20 AM

 (NOTE: This review compliments "Tennis: An Overview".)

-In today's world of competitive tennis, athletes do a lot more all-around conditioning than in years past.
-Players like Kim Clijsters, Lleyton Hewitt, and Rafael Nadal epitomize fitness.
-Martina Navratilova is legendary for how hard she worked on her fitness.
+Martina Navratilova was legendary for how hard she worked on her fitness.
 Lindsay Davenport, Andre Agassi, and Martina Hingis each made a resurgence after working on their fitness in the second half of their respective careers.

 AEROBIC CONDITIONING FOR TENNIS PLAYERS